Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 ORDER BY Table2.ID DESC;

-Our VBA program scans through the SQL String to find the TOP Values property Clauses in the SQL String(wherever they appear), removes the existing settings, and insert changes as per input from the User.
+Our VBA program scans through the SQL String to find the TOP Values property Clauses in the SQL String(wherever they appear), removes the existing settings, and inserts changes as per input from the User.

-First, we will create a form for the User to input Query Top Values property values and click a Command Button to redefine the SQL.
+First, we will create a form for the User to input the Query 'Top Values' property values and click a Command Button to redefine the SQL.

-Image of a sample form is given below:
+An image of a sample form is given below:

-After setting the Query property values in the above controls the user should click the Command Button to redefine the SQL of the selected query in the Query Name control.
+After setting the Query property values in the above controls, the user should click the Command Button to redefine the SQL of the selected query in the Query Name control.
 The Command Button's name is cmdRun (with the Caption: Modify Query).
-When the Command Button is clicked the cmdRun_Click() Event Procedure is run (the VBA Code is given below) and validates the input values in the controls above and calls the QryTopVal() function (with parameters: query name, Top Values property value, and Checkbox value) to redefine the Query based on the user inputs.
+When the Command Button is clicked, the cmdRun_Click() Event Procedure is run (the VBA Code is given below) and validates the input values in the controls above and calls the QryTopVal() function (with parameters: query name, Top Values property value, and Checkbox value) to redefine the Query based on the user inputs.

 Form Module Code.